anithag09/SingaporeResaleFlat/README.md

 - **Resale Price Prediction**: Predict the resale price of a flat based on features such as town, flat type, flat model, floor area using a Random Forest Regressor model.
 - **User-Friendly Interface**: Simple and easy-to-use interface built with Streamlit.
-- **Rendor Platform**: The web application is deployed to Rendor platform for public use.

 ## Installation